Skip to contents

 flow_rate

-Sensor-measured amount of heat carrier (water) on root node that is transferred by pipe during a period, [ton/hour].
+sensor-measured amount of heat carrier (water) on root node that is transferred by pipe during a period, [ton/h].
 Type: assert_double.
 Use NA_float_s for nodes without flow rate sensor.

 d